gbmitchell/math4610/HW6/problem_5.md

     Time parallel = 1.386e+00
     Largest eigenvalue of A^(-1) = 1.014e-03

 The output shows the largest eigenvalue of matrix A^(-1), the number of iterations it took to compute the eigenvalue, and the time it took to compute the eigenvalue for both serial and parallel programming.
 The parallel program took a little less time to compute compared to the serial program with a matrix size of 1000x1000.
-As the matrix size grows, the time comparison will favor the parallel program more and more for taking less time.

 **Implementation/Code:** The following is the code for inversePowerMethodParallel()